NEI (Noisy Expected Improvement) Demo

 Expected improvement is just the expectation (under the posterior distribution) of the improvement beyond the current best value.
 If we were trying to maximize this function that we are studying then improvement would be defined as

 NOTE: This quantity is written for maximization here, but most of the literature is concerned with minimization.
-I can rewrite this if needed, but the math is essentially the same.
+We can rewrite this if needed, but the math is essentially the same.

 improvement_draws = np.fmax(posterior_draws - max(y), 0)